Southwest representation · Personal injury · Motor vehicle

 Why Nevada rules matter for car accident cases

 Because Honest Pillar reviews cases across the Southwest, we see howNevada-specific rules change the strategy for car accident claims.
-In Nevada, Med-mal SOL is 3 years from injury or 1 year from discovery, whichever is earlier.
+In Nevada, Nevada deadline rules can change by defendant, notice requirement, injury type, discovery facts, and claimant age.
+The initial review checks which clock appears to apply before any representation begins.

 Quick answer for this page